 The value of the property on the date the gift becomes complete is the amount of the gift.
 Value, for gift tax purposes, is defined as “the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell, and both having reasonable knowledge of relevant facts.”

-Although the provisions of the gift tax law on valuation parallels the estate tax law in many respects, there is one major difference: property transferred during lifetime is valued for gift tax purposes on the date the gift is made.
-No alternate valuation is allowed.
+Although the valuation of gifts is similar to the valuation of estate property valuations, gifts are valued on the date of the gift with no alternate valuation date.

-There are certain valuation problems unique to the gift tax law.
-These include problems associated with (1) indebtedness with respect to transferred property, (2) restrictions on the use or disposition of property, (3) transfers of large blocks of stock, (4) valuation of mutual fund shares, and (5) valuation of life insurance and annuity contracts.
+The following variables make certain gift valuations problematic: (1) indebtedness with respect to transferred property, (2) restrictions on the use or disposition of property, (3) transfers of large blocks of stock, (4) valuation of mutual fund shares, and (5) valuation of life insurance and annuity contracts.

 Indebtedness with Respect to Transferred Property

-Generally, when the subject of a gift is encumbered or otherwise subject to an obligation, only the net value of the gift, the value of the property less the amount of the obligation, is subject to the gift tax.
-Under this rule, which assumes the donor is not personally liable for the debt, the amount of the gift is the donor’s equity in the property.
+Generally, when gifted property is encumbered or otherwise subject to an obligation, only the net value of the gift, the value of the property less the amount of the obligation, is subject to the gift tax.
+This result assumes the donor is not personally liable for the debt so the amount of the gift is the donor’s equity in the property.

-However, if the donor is personally liable for the indebtedness that is secured by a mortgage on the gift property, a different result occurs.
-In this case, the amount of the gift may be the entire value of the property, unreduced by the debt.
+However, if the donor is personally liable for the secured indebtedness on the gift property, a different result occurs.
+Assuming the donor remains personally liable with respect to the debt, the amount of the gift may be the entire value of the property, unreduced by the debt.
 The reason for the difference is that where a solvent donor makes a gift subject to a debt and the creditor proceeds against the pledged property, the donee is, in effect, paying the donor’s personal debt.
 In some cases, this makes the donee a creditor of the donor.
 If the donee can then collect from the donor the amount he has paid to the donor’s creditor, the donee has received the entire value of the gift, rather than merely the equity.

 Example: Assume the donor transfers a $100,000 building subject to a $40,000 mortgage on which he is personally liable.
 If the donor’s creditors collect the $40,000 by proceeding against the pledged building and the donee is subrogated to that creditor’s rights against the donor-debtor (i.e., the donee now stands in the shoes of the creditor), the donee can collect an additional $40,000 from the donor.
+As a result, the gift would be the entire value of the building (unreduced by the debt).

 A third possibility is that the donor-debtor is personally liable for the indebtedness secured by a mortgage on the gifted property, but the donee has no right to step into the creditor’s shoes and recover the debt from the donor.
 In this case, the amount of the gift is merely the amount of the donor’s equity in the property.
 In the example above, that amount would be $60,000 ($100,000 fair market value minus $40,000 of indebtedness).